davidbeesley/cpp-logger/README.md

 # cpp-logger
-Lightweight thread-safe framework for building, debugging, and testing command-line projects.
+Lightweight thread-safe framework for building, debugging, and testing.

 ## Easest way to include in your project